UMAprotocol/UMIPs/UMIPs/umip-add-dxy.md

 # Implementation

+Voters should determine whether the price calculated as below differs from broad market consensus.
+This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.

+## Assuming TradingView is accessible and serves the relevant data...

-Voters should first determine the day of the request's timestamp.
+Voters should first determine the day of the request's timestamp, in the UTC time zone.

 Voters should then go to https://www.tradingview.com/chart/?symbol=TVC%3ADXY, and make sure the interval is set to "1 day" (see B on the below image).
 Voters should then mouse-over the day determined, and look at the Open price (C on the below image) and record this number.
 This is the value for the TVC market.